xianbangchen/xianbangchen.github.io/_research/Project_02_CPO.md

 tags: [Predict Then Optimize, Unit Commitment, Prescriptive Analytics, Value-Oriented Prediction, Bi-Level Mixed-Integer Programming]
 ---

 This is the first project of my Ph.D. career.
-It aims to sell an idea, a.k.a. *closed-loop predict-then-optimize (CPO)*.
+It aims to sell a *closed-loop predict-then-optimize (CPO)* idea.

 To achieve the lowest operating cost, power system operations generally use an *open-loop predict-then-optimize (OPO)* process:
 1. **Predict** uncertainties, e.g., wind power, as accurately as possible.